semgrep/semgrep-docs/docs/experiments/project-depends-on.md

 `r2c-internal-project-depends-on` patterns must specify three keys:

 * `namespace`: The package registry where the third party dependency is found
-* `package`: The name of the third party dependency as it appears in a lockfile
+* `package`: The name of the third party dependency as it appears in the lockfile
 * `version`: A semantic version range.
 Uses [Python packaging specifiers](https://packaging.pypa.io/en/latest/specifiers.html) which support almost all NPM operators, except `^`

 ## Example